h183502/dat110public/week12/week12.md

-There are three major tasks that you will implement in this project
+There are three major tasks that you will implement in this project:

 #### Task 1 - implement a quorum-based consistency protocol